bronikowski/simplate/README.md

     * ...and so on.

-Offsets are possible too.
+Grid's like offsets are possible too.
 In example, if you have four elements in row but you want only 3 and the last one needs to be moved to the right of its parent, you can use an offset class-name like below:
 ```
 <div class="some-container">
   <div class="box span1-4"></div> //box occupies 25% of parent's width